EDOT .NET opinionated defaults

 When using the NuGet installation method, a transistive dependency is included for the OpenTelemetry.Instrumentation.GrpcNetClient contrib instrumentation package.

-All scenarios register The gRPC client instrumentation on the TracerProviderBuilder
+All scenarios register the gRPC client when instrumentation assembly scanning is supported and enabled.

 SQL client traces